 It was well worth the time and expense – it’s gorgeous!
 In the back is a small dining room where two photos are on display of the business in 1938, courtesy of an elderly neighbor whose uncle owned the bar back then.
 I snapped a few photos, and cleaned them up a bit.
 Thankfully, they’ve kept the charm of the old place.
 You can take a look at the restaurant today, and their menu by going here!

 Here’s another Photo Elective shot that seems more like an act of desperation than an intentional attempt at art.
 Continue reading

 Posted in Blast from the Past, The Photo Elective

-Tagged 1980s, 1982, analog, Joe Williams, New Jersey, Philadelphia College of Art, photography, USA, vintage, Westville
+Tagged 1980s, 1982, analog, Dawn of the Dead, Halloween, horror, Joe Williams, John Carpenter, New Jersey, Philadelphia College of Art, USA, vintage, Westville, zombie